integration-os/authkit/README.md

 See documentation at https://merge.dev/docs/linking-flow/get-started.

-When updating this repo, bump the version number in `package.json` according to this semantic versioning scheme: https://docs.npmjs.com/about-semantic-versioning
+When updating this repo, bump the version number in `package.json` according to this semantic versioning scheme: https://docs.npmjs.com/about-semantic-versioning# test-event-link